himankjn/OAES_Microservices/README.md

 # OAES_Microservices
 Online Assessment and Evaluation Module.

-Part of Software Architecture course at IIITB.
+Part of Software Architecture CS-871 course at IIITB.

+Registration, Authentication and Exam Interface modules of OAES deployed as microservices using Eureka

 Contains 3 microservices: